CharanKondaveeti/student-course-management/README.md

 ## Error Handling
 - Proper error handling is implemented in the routes for invalid requests and database errors.

-## Assumptions and Considerations
-- Include any assumptions or special considerations you made during the implementation here.

 ## Conclusion
 In this repository, we have outlined how to set up and use the Node.js/Express application with MongoDB for managing students, courses, and enrollments.